SubramanyaKS/Weather-app/README.md

 ## Features

-* Search functionality
-* Responsive
-* Accurate result
-* Decent UI
+- The application features a robust search functionality for user-friendly access.
+- Ensuring a seamless experience, the UI is responsive and adapts to various devices and screen sizes.
+- Users can expect precise and reliable results when utilizing the search feature.
-* Display current weather conditions, including temperature, humidity, wind speed, and weather description.
+- Current weather conditions, encompassing temperature, humidity, wind speed, and a detailed weather description, are prominently displayed.
-* Fetch weather data based on the user's location or a manually entered city name.
+- The application efficiently retrieves weather data by either detecting the user's location or accepting a manually entered city name.
-* Voice Search option (beta).
+- In beta stage, the voice search option provides an innovative and hands-free alternative for user interaction.

 ## Technology Used